NicolaiSorensen/CSharp-Coding-Guidelines/Layout.Guidelines.md

 Maintaining a common order allows other team members to find their way in your code more easily.
 In general, a source file should be readable from top to bottom, as if you are reading a book.
 This prevents readers from having to browse up and down through the code file.

-1. Private fields and constants (in a region)
+1. Private fields and constants
 2. Public constants
 3. Public read-only static fields
 4. Factory Methods